Coronavirus cases in Virginia up to 9, expected to increase

 RICHMOND, Va.
 (AP) — Nine people in Virginia have now tested positive for the new coronavirus, a number that is expected to increase, state officials said Wednesday.

-Gov. Ralph Northam, top state officials and health care industry representatives held a news conference Wednesday morning, announcing the latest positive case and outlining the steps Virginia is taking to limit the spread of the virus that has infected over 1,000 people in the U.S. and over 120,000 worldwide.
+Gov. Ralph Northam, top state officials and health care industry representatives held a news conference Wednesday morning, announcing the latest positive case and outlining the steps Virginia is taking to limit the spread of the virus that has infected over 1,000 people in the U.S. and nearly 125,000 worldwide.

 Those preparations include planning for how state employees could work remotely and how schools could implement distance learning, officials said.
 Nursing homes are being urged to rethink their visitor screening and patient monitoring policies, and the state has placed an order for about $3 million of personal protective equipment.